arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterTopLevelDecl(ctx *TopLevelDeclContext)
     EnterTopLevelDecl is called when production topLevelDecl is entered.

+func (s *BaseArcParserListener) EnterTryStmt(ctx *TryStmtContext)
+    EnterTryStmt is called when production tryStmt is entered.

+func (s *BaseArcParserListener) EnterTupleExpression(ctx *TupleExpressionContext)
+    EnterTupleExpression is called when production tupleExpression is entered.

+func (s *BaseArcParserListener) EnterTuplePattern(ctx *TuplePatternContext)
+    EnterTuplePattern is called when production tuplePattern is entered.

+func (s *BaseArcParserListener) EnterTupleType(ctx *TupleTypeContext)
+    EnterTupleType is called when production tupleType is entered.

 func (s *BaseArcParserListener) EnterType(ctx *TypeContext)
     EnterType is called when production type is entered.

+func (s *BaseArcParserListener) EnterTypeList(ctx *TypeListContext)
+    EnterTypeList is called when production typeList is entered.

 func (s *BaseArcParserListener) EnterUnaryExpression(ctx *UnaryExpressionContext)
     EnterUnaryExpression is called when production unaryExpression is entered.

 func (s *BaseArcParserListener) EnterVariableDecl(ctx *VariableDeclContext)
     EnterVariableDecl is called when production variableDecl is entered.

-func (s *BaseArcParserListener) EnterVectorLiteral(ctx *VectorLiteralContext)
-    EnterVectorLiteral is called when production vectorLiteral is entered.

-func (s *BaseArcParserListener) EnterVectorType(ctx *VectorTypeContext)
-    EnterVectorType is called when production vectorType is entered.

 func (s *BaseArcParserListener) ExitAdditiveExpression(ctx *AdditiveExpressionContext)
     ExitAdditiveExpression is called when production additiveExpression is